 Read more about the minimum liability car insurance requirements by state

-Below are the average annual rates from major insurance companies in Nebraska, ranked from cheapest to the most expensive for the state minimum coverage.
+Below, you’ll see average annual rates for major insurance providers in Nebraska, ranked from cheapest to most expensive for state minimum coverage.

 Note: USAA is only available to military community members and their families.